 Go to the Source

 After you’ve been cleaning up every day for a week or two you’re going to see some patterns.
 Are you picking up the same toys from the same place every day?
 Do morning coffee cups seem to grow out of the same side table all the time?
 When you recognize patterns it’s time to go to the source.
 Convince the kids to put their toys away with rewards.
 If you’re the problem, start thinking about the time you could save by eliminating the clutter before it even starts.
 You don’t have to completely eradicate clutter, but with a little bit of work you’ll have it down to almost nothing in no time.

-Reducing clutter doesn’t have to be a life changing event.
-Use these tips to get things under control and keep it that way.
+Reducing clutter at home doesn’t have to be a life changing event.
+Use these simple tips for how to get rid of clutter.
+You will love how good it feels to get things under control and keep it that way!